 Family is a vital component of Inca society.
 Therefore, strong attachments were common between distant relations – not just immediate family.
 For example, the words for father and uncle were the same.
 The same holds true for the words for mother and aunt.
 Additionally, the word for cousin was the same as brother and sister.

 The broader family were all members of the same kin group, or ayllu.
-Some ayllu were composed of hundreds of small family units.
-The groups were sometimes large enough to be considered a sub-tribe.
+Some groups were composed of hundreds of smaller family units.
+Because of this, some groups were large enough to be considered a sub-tribe.
 Marriage outside of this group was unusual.
 This means all members of the ayllu were in some way related.
 These groups believed they came from a common ancestor.
 Typically a legendary figure or even a mythical animal.

 Birth in the Inca Empire

 Common in ancient societies, births and deaths were high.
-Families in ancient Peru had five members on average.
-There was no form of birth control, and children of both sexes were welcomed.
-Children were expected to assist the family by working the fields.
+Birth control did not exist.
+As a result, families in ancient Peru had five members on average.
+Children worked in the fields.
 In some cases, children began helping their parents as soon as they could walk!
-Pregnancy did not affect a woman’s agricultural duties.
-She was expected to contribute throughout the entire pregnancy.
+Pregnancy also did not affect a woman’s agricultural duties.
+She contributed throughout the entire pregnancy.

-When she gave birth, there was no help from a midwife.
-After giving birth the new mother’s belly is wrapped in cloth.
-Before wrapping her belly, a paste made from herbs such as muña and coca is applied to the skin.
-This paste was used for pain management and healing.
-The mother was expected to return to work in the fields shortly after giving birth.
+When a women went into labor, there was no help from a midwife.
+After giving birth, a paste is applied to her belly and wrapped in cloth.
+This paste contained herbs such as muña and coca.
+These herbs help with pain management and promote healing.
+The mother returned to work in the fields shortly after giving birth.
 She carried her baby on her back in a traditional piece of cloth, called a lliklla, to keep her hands free and the baby close.

 Quechua Today in Peru

 Approximately 5 million people speak Quechua in Peru today.
 Many indigenous women wear colorful traditional attire.
-Part of this attire is a bowler hat that was brought to Peru by British railway worker in the 1920s.
-These hats (pictured below) are still commonly worn today.
+A bowler hat is part of this attire.
+Brought to Peru by British railway worker in the 1920s.
+Bowler hats, pictured below, are still worn today.

 Have you been to Peru?
 What was your favorite place?
 Let’s chat in the comments below!